dereuromark/cakephp-queue/docs/README.md

 If you need limiting of how many times a specific job type can be run in parallel, you need to find a custom solution here.

+## Generating links/URLS in CLI
+When you have Queue tasks and templates that need to create URLs, make sure you followed the core documentation on setting the `App.fullBaseUrl` config on your server.
+CLI itself does not know the URL your website is running on, so this value must be configured here for the generation to work.

 ## IDE support